CertainLach/jrsonnet/README.md

 WASM bingings are also available, Java bindings (Both JNI and WASM compiled to .class) are in progress

 See [bindings](./bindings/) for more information.

-## Benchmarks

-This is the fastest implementation of jsonnet both according to official benchmarks and real-life cluster configuration templating speed.

-Official benchmark results are available [in this gist](https://gist.github.com/CertainLach/5770d7ad4836066f8e0bd91e823e451b) which may get updated sometimes.
-It shows tests against Golang, C++ and Scala implementations showing the best performance in all cases.

-You can generate this report via provided nix flake